freeCodeCamp/freeCodeCamp/README.md

 #### Full Stack Development Certification

-Once you earn all 6 of these certifications, you'll be able to claim your freeCodeCamp.org Full Stack Development Certification.
+Once you have earned all 6 of these certifications, you'll be able to claim your freeCodeCamp.org Full Stack Development Certification.
 This final distinction signifies that you’ve completed around 1,800 hours of coding with a wide range of web development tools.

 #### Legacy Certifications